Skip to content

 main/app/lib/api/memory/chatWithMemory.ts POST /memories/chat API call (60s client timeout)

-main/app/lib/api/chats/getChatMessages.ts POST /chats/messages API call (history load)
+main/app/lib/api/chats/getChatMessages.ts POST /chats/messages API call (history load + polling filter)

 main/app/lib/api/chats/fetchChats.ts POST /chats/list API call (side-menu conversation list)